Poll: Health care top issue for Nevada women over 50

 CARSON CITY — As the presidential election cranks into full gear heading into the Nevada caucus later this month, health care policy remains a top concern for many voters.

-That’s especially true for women age 50 and older in Nevada, according to a new poll from the AARP released Monday that shows health care as the top issue for that active and engaged voting block.
+That’s especially true for women 50 and older in Nevada, according to a new poll from AARP released Monday that shows health care as the top issue for that active and engaged voting bloc.

-The survey, conducted by the The Harris Poll for the AARP between Dec.
+The survey, conducted by The Harris Poll for AARP between Dec.
 5 and Dec.
-25, asked 1,001 Nevada women age 50-and-up what they see as the three most important issues facing the country.
+25, asked 1,001 Nevada women age 50 and up what they see as the three most important issues facing the country.
 Thirty-eight percent said health care, 31 percent said immigration and 24 cited terrorism/national security.

-For many of those voters, health care is still a luxury not easily afford.
+For many of those voters, health care is still a luxury they cannot easily afford.
 One in three 50-plus women in Nevada said they have skipped medical care because it was too expensive, according to the poll.

 A vast majority of those respondents (76 percent) gave elected officials a D or F grade when it comes to dealing with health care and prescription drug policy.